 - 19. What are my options if I’m not entirely satisfied with the outcome of my hair transplant surgery?

 1. Is hair transplant a good solution for hair loss?

 For one to consider hair transplant surgery, it’s important to first establish realistic expectations.
 A hair transplant may be the option that provides a dramatic improvement, but it isn’t necessarily the appropriate intervention in every case.
 This explains why patient education and proper patient selection is important.

 This also highlights the importance of a consultation with a certified hair transplant surgeon to ensure proper guidance.
 Good practitioners will not always push you towards surgery since there are several factors that must be taken into consideration, such as age, the extent of hair loss, and the cause behind it.

 Rushing into surgical intervention thinking that it will ultimately address hair loss may lead to regrettable results.
 Therefore, it would be more appropriate to think of a hair transplant as a last resort, not the sole solution.

-How do I know if I am a good candidate for a hair transplant?
+3. How will I know if I’m a good candidate for a hair transplant?

 A thorough evaluation is needed to determine if a person is a suitable candidate for surgery.
-Factors that determine a person’s candidacy for the procedure include:
+Factors that determine a person’s suitability for the procedure include

 ✓ Age – While there is no legal minimum age requirement to get a hair transplant, surgeons would advise patients to wait until they are 25 to decide on the matter.
 This allows the doctor to analyse the trajectory of hair loss and decide the appropriate course of action.